yugabyte/yugabyte-db/docs/content/latest/drivers-orms/java/postgres-jdbc.md

 ## Step 2: Connect to your Cluster

-After setting up the dependenices, we implement the Java client application that uses the [PostgreSQL JDBC driver](https://jdbc.postgresql.org/) to connect to your YugabyteDB cluster and run query on the sample data.
+After setting up the dependencies, implement a Java client application that uses the PostgreSQL JDBC driver to connect to your YugabyteDB cluster and run a query on the sample data.

-Java Apps can connect to and query the YugabyteDB database using the `java.sql.DriverManager` class.
-All the JDBC interfaces required for working with YugabyteDB database will be part of `java.sql.*` package.
+Java applications can connect to and query the YugabyteDB database using the `java.sql.DriverManager` class.
+The `java.sql.*` package includes all the JDBC interfaces required for working with YugabyteDB.

-Use the `DriverManager.getConnection` method for getting connection object for the YugabyteDB Database which can be used for performing DDLs and DMLs against the database.
+Use the `DriverManager.getConnection` method to create a connection object for the YugabyteDB Database.
+This can be used to perform DDLs and DMLs against the database.

 Example PostgreSQL JDBC URL for connecting to YugabyteDB can be seen below.